Crowndev/bitcore-crown/auxpow.md

 c5 a4 aa 7d 16 e3 d1 f0 80 a7 35 4c 91 94 00 96 6c bf 07 f3 96 99 43 01 00 00 00 00 00 00 00 00
 ```

+We can say that the parent block is an unsuccessful Bitcoin block.

-For other blocks, if its parent block hash is small enough to meet Bitcoin difficulty, this parent block will be included in both Crown and Bitcoin blockchains.
-But such case is very rare.
-In most cases it will only meet Crown difficulty, so it will be included only in the Crown blockchain.
+For other blocks, if its parent block hash is small enough to meet Bitcoin difficulty, this parent block will be included in the Bitcoin blockchain and can be called a successful Bitcoin block, but such case is very rare.
+In most cases it will only meet Crown difficulty.

+For the term "parent block", it means the related Bitcoin block, regardless of whether it's successful.
+Not to be confused with "previous block".